Does this sound familiar?

 You really need something special for the kids this Easter... like an epic scavenger hunt...

 You deserve better.
 It's time to host your first escape room party.
 It's time to make Mr. Gatsby proud!

 You'll be transforming a room in your house into a live game experience.
-It'll require fun puzzles, party games, mini challenges, and a swag of creative thinking.
+(Or alternatively, you could follow the Adams' example and deck-out the whole house!)
+It'll require fun puzzles, party games, mini-challenges, and a swag of creative thinking.

 Like any other house party, you can do them anywhere.
 If your living room doesn't work, try your yard, deck, workplace, basement, or dungeon.

 Best of all they're ideal for most occasions - birthday or anniversary, baby or bridal shower, an informal gathering, a soirée, a shindig, or something in between.
 Just don't do it for a funeral; people won't like that.